-Eating for Healthy Life is a post that I have meant to write for some time.
-I have thought long and hard how best to say what I want to say, without sounding patronising and pompous.
-I do not want to be misunderstood.
-The main and the only intention of this post is to talk about what I do in my life, because I believe that it is good for me.
-This is in no way an advice that other people should follow.
-However, I hope that the post will inspire some readers to think, perhaps to do a research and to learn more about what I consider to be the most important aspect of our everyday existence – nutrition!
+I want to make clear that the main intention of this post is to talk about what I do in my life, because I believe that it is good for me.
+It’s not an advice that other people should follow.
+Although, I hope that it will inspire some readers to think, perhaps do some research and learn more about what I consider to be the most important aspect of my everyday existence – my healthy nutrition!
 After all, we all eat every day of our lives, two perhaps three meals a day.

-Having said that, I am very conscious that there are two, perhaps three billion people on our planet that struggle to secure sufficient daily food.
-For them, posts like this one are totally meaningless, for them every food is good food, for as long as it keeps them alive.
+I am also very conscious that there are two, perhaps three billion people on our planet that struggle to secure sufficient daily food.
+I know that posts like this one are totally meaningless for them.
+Whatever food they can secure is good, for as long as it keeps them alive.

-I have invested a lot of time and effort to educate myself and have read numerous books and internet articles on nutrition.
-Having acquired some knowledge, I did the best possible thing that I could do.
-It was at the same time harmless and the most effective: I put my knowledge into practice!
+I would also like to underline that I’ve invested a lot of time and effort to educate myself.
+I’ve read read numerous books and internet articles on nutrition.
+Once I had acquired some knowledge, I did the best possible thing that I could do – I put my knowledge into practice.
+It was at the same time harmless and the most effective way to test the theory.

 Certainly, the science behind this theory is much more complicated.
-It takes a bit more to properly understand why what we eat is directly responsible for how healthy or unhealthy we are.
+It takes a bit more to properly understand why the food that we eat is directly responsible for how healthy or unhealthy we are.

 Without getting too technical, there are two parameters that I follow to determine what I eat.
 They are called Glycemic Index (GI) and Glycemic Load (GL).
 The standard for this is glucose (blood sugar), which has a value of 100.